Writing for NPR: Advice for writers

 KQED tagged it as ‘Anjie Reynolds’ young son grows up on a bike.’

-JM: Is it different to write something for a radio audience than a print audience?
+JM: Is it different to be writing for NPR, for a radio audience, than for a print audience?

 ‘That Bike’ was initially written for a local Marin blogsite.